Heejoy/Heejoy.github.io/README.md

 ### More Resources
 Create your own [GitHub](https://github.com/) account
 Download [Visual Studio Code](https://code.visualstudio.com/)
-[Check](https://code.visualstudio.com/docs/languages/markdown) more detail about editing Markdown with Visual Studio Code
+[Check](https://code.visualstudio.com/docs/languages/markdown) more details about editing Markdown with Visual Studio Code
 Find more variables you can use with [Jekyll](https://jekyllrb.com/docs/variables/)
 Learn more about [GitHub Pages](https://docs.github.com/en/pages)